 Ekaterina has extensive experience with assisting clients in the enforcement of their intellectual property rights against third-party infringers, including trademarks, trade dresses, industrial designs, copyright, protected geographical indications and foreign appellations of origin.
 From sending cease and desist letters, negotiating settlements, and when necessary, filing lawsuits, Ekaterina provides enforcement plans fit to measure each of her client’s needs and budgets.

-Ekaterina's client base ranges from small and medium size local enterprises to multinational corporations operating in Canada, the United States and Europe.
+Her client base ranges from small and medium-sized local enterprises to multinational corporations operating in Canada, the United States and Europe.
 She has advised clients in a wide variety of industries, including food and drink, apparel, shoe, fragrance, beauty products, sports equipment, and insurance.
 Her clients also include foreign governmental bodies responsible for protecting their country’s appellations of origin and geographical indications for wines, spirits, and food products.

 - Industry Involvement